 Dinkins has since gone down what she calls a ‘rabbit-hole’ of investigations into the way that culture—particularly the experiences of race and gender—is codified in technology.
 She has become a strong voice in the effort to sound the alarm about the dangers of minority populations being absent from creations of the computer algorithms that now mold our lives.
 Her research into these imbalances has taken her on a head-spinning tour of tech companies, conferences, and residencies over the past few years.

-Tess Thackera, Writer at Large at Artsy tells us “It’s no secret by now that artificial intelligence has a white guy problem.
+Tess Thackera, Writer at Large at Artsy, tells us, “It’s no secret by now that artificial intelligence has a white guy problem.
 One could say the same of almost any industry, but the tech world is singular in rapidly shaping the future.
 As has been widely publicized, the unconscious biases of white developers proliferate on the internet, mapping our social structures and behaviors onto code and repeating the imbalances and injustices that exist in the real world.”

-Milan Lenters, writing for Innovation Origins, tells us that “Bina-84 is based on an actual person, a so-called mindclone.
+Milan Lenters, writing for Innovation Origins, reports that “Bina-84 is based on an actual person, a so-called mindclone.
 Stephanie Dinkins investigates whether people and machines can become friends.
 ‘But this project is also about human consciousness.
 And how people can survive outside of a body.
 What does it mean to be human?’ says Stephanie Dinkins on her website about the conversations with this humanoid.”

 When the line between us and our technology becomes increasingly blurred, it is ever more important that we examine what our technology is saying about who we are as a society.